What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Joes New York Pizza in Miami

 Miami’s culinary scene is a must-try for any foodie.
-With a diverse range of cultures and flavors from around the world, Miami’s vibrant cuisine has almost unlimited possibilities.
+With a diverse range of cultures and flavors from around the world, its vibrant cuisine has almost unlimited possibilities.

-From fresh seafood to Cuban sandwiches, the city’s cuisine is as varied as the sum of the people who call Miami home.
+From fresh seafood to Cuban sandwiches, the city’s cuisine is as varied as the sum of the people who call this city home.

-If you’re craving seafood, head to Joe’s Stone Crab, which has been a coveted Miami institution for over 100 years!
+If you’re craving seafood, head to Joe’s Stone Crab, which has been a coveted culinary institution for over 100 years!

 Or, if you’re in the mood for something hearty, try La Sandwicherie for a delicious and filling sandwich.
 They get shipments of fresh bread several times a day and stay open until way after midnight.